Achievable logoAchievable logo

 Air embolism Seen in central venous catheterization; cardiac bypass; childbirth; trauma; head and neck surgery; acute cardiac failure; hypoxia, hypercapnia; right ventricular strain; dyspnea, chest pain, headache, confusion, arrhythmias, collapse

-Fat embolism Fat embolizes to capillaries blocking microcirculation most commonly of the lungs, brain, skin, eyes, heart; seen in long bone fractures, pancreatitis, liposuction, bone marrow transplant; elevated free fatty acids cause systemic inflammation, fat globules released from bone marrow cause mechanical obstruction; respiratory distress, altered mental status, DIC, fever, petechial rash, ARDS; prevented by early operative fixation of long bone fracture
+Fat embolism Fat embolizes to capillaries, blocking microcirculation most commonly in the lungs, brain, skin, eyes, and heart; seen in long bone fractures, pancreatitis, liposuction, bone marrow transplant; elevated free fatty acids cause systemic inflammation, and fat globules released from bone marrow cause mechanical obstruction; respiratory distress, altered mental status, DIC, fever, petechial rash, ARDS; prevented by early operative fixation of long bone fracture

-Cholesterol embolism or atheroembolism Cholesterol embolizes from an atherosclerotic plaque from a large proximal artery to smaller distal arteries; symptoms from ischemia due to occlusion and inflammatory response; may be spontaneous or follow cardiac catheterization, surgery in or around the aorta; typically multiple small embolizations occur over time; blue toes, fever, malaise, fatigue, weight loss, livedo reticularis, end organ damage like renal failure, amaurosis fugax, hypereosinophilia, Hollenhorst plaques on ophthalmoscopy are seen.
+Cholesterol embolism or atheroembolism Cholesterol embolizes from an atherosclerotic plaque in a large proximal artery to smaller distal arteries; symptoms result from ischemia due to occlusion and an inflammatory response; may be spontaneous or follow cardiac catheterization or surgery in or around the aorta; typically multiple small embolizations occur over time; blue toes, fever, malaise, fatigue, weight loss, livedo reticularis, end organ damage like renal failure, amaurosis fugax, hypereosinophilia, and Hollenhorst plaques on ophthalmoscopy are seen.

 Hypertension:

-Hypertension is sustained elevation of systolic and/or diastolic blood pressure.
+Hypertension is a sustained elevation of systolic and/or diastolic blood pressure.
 It is classified as follows:

 • <120/80mmHg; no recommendations.